 Day 1 - London Family Fun

 The morning buffet is the best place to begin your day with a hearty breakfast.
 Choose from a range of cold buffet items or order à la carte for hot dishes.
-The Concierge desk will give you a map and some ideas on where to go; but as usual, your day will be dictated by your children!
+The concierge desk will give you a map and some ideas on where to go.

-If you’re family is adventurous, try Yo!
-Sushi is on Knightsbridge just outside Harrods.
-It’s quite cute and all the sushi travels by on a conveyor belt and you just pick the dishes you want and pay at the end.
-If you have very small children, there are plenty of options in Harrods itself and at the street-side cafés.
+If your family is adventurous, try Yo!
+Sushi on Knightsbridge, just outside Harrods.
+It has an interesting serving system, where the sushi is placed on a conveyor belt and you can simply pick the dishes you want and pay for them at the end of your meal.
+If you are travelling with infants, there are plenty of options in Harrods itself and also at the street-side cafés.

-A short taxi ride away is a cluster of outstanding and fun museums.
-We recommend the Natural History Museum with its giant dinosaur skeleton in the foyer.
-Most of the national museums and galleries are free for both adults and children – this one included.
+After lunch, you can take a short taxi ride to some of the museums.
+The Natural History Museum, with its giant dinosaur skeleton in the foyer, is highly recommended.
+Most of the national museums and galleries are free for both adults and children.

 Day 2 - London Family Fun

-London has all the usual dining outlets suited to families and children.
-Chose from Hard Rock Cafe, Planet Hollywood, Rainforest Cafe or somewhere different like Belgo Centraal in Covent Garden.
-Here, the menu is Belgian and children under 12 years old can eat for free.
-Many restaurants cater for children by providing special menus and fun activities.
+London has many popular dining outlets suited to families and children.
+Choose from Hard Rock Cafe, Planet Hollywood, Rainforest Cafe or Belgo Centraal in Covent Garden.
+This restaurant serves Belgian food and children below the age of 12 years are served for free.
+Many restaurants cater to children by providing special menus and fun activities.

-Head over to the Tower of London to see the Crown Jewels and marvel at the history of this World Heritage site.
-From nearby vantage points, you can take spectacular photos of Tower Bridge (often misidentified as London Bridge) which opened in 1894.
+After a hearty lunch, head over to the Tower of London to see the Crown Jewels and marvel at the history of this World Heritage site.
+From nearby vantage points, you can take spectacular photos of the Tower Bridge (often misidentified as London Bridge) which opened in 1894.
 If you’re around at the right time, you might see the lower section of the bridge open to let a tall ship or boat through.

-On the South Bank – a generic term given everything on the south side of the river – is the Merlin Entertainments London Eye.
+On the South Bank – a generic term given to everything on the south side of the river – is the Merlin Entertainments London Eye.
 It’s the largest observation wheel in Europe and soars 135 metres (443 feet) skyward.
-The London Eye contains 32 sealed and air-conditioned pods and one rotation takes about 30 minutes.
-The views from the top are truly stunning particularly around sunset.
+The London Eye contains 32 sealed and air-conditioned pods and takes about 30 minutes to rotate once.
+The views from the top are truly stunning, especially at sunset.

-A trip to London wouldn’t be complete without a visit to one of the many theatres showing family favourites and a variety of musicals, plays and theatre.
-Theatreland – sandwiched between Soho and Covent Garden is the epicentre and welcomes thousands of theatregoers every night.
+A trip to London wouldn’t be complete without a visit to one of the many theatres showing family favourites and a variety of musicals and plays.
+Theatreland, sandwiched between Soho and Covent Garden, is the epicentre that welcomes thousands of theatregoers every night.

-Most of the performances are scheduled in seasons but popular ones like the Lion King should be around for a while.
-There are many restaurants that serve pre-theatre menus; ask your Concierge desk to recommend one close to the theatre you’re going to.
+Most of the performances are scheduled according to seasons but popular ones like the Lion King are usually on for a while.
+There are many restaurants that serve pre-theatre menus.
+Ask your concierge desk to recommend one close to the theatre you’re going to.